 First of all though, I suggest you download the official Universal Studios Hollywood Mobile App.
 This provides you with interactive maps, ride wait times in real time, show performance times, enables you to plan your day prior to arrival which is handy during the peak days, get alerts when ride wait times reach 5 mins, free access to wifi while in the park and information on all dining and shopping locations.
 Its definitely worth downloading and we are glad we did.
 This enables you to careful plan your visit especially if you are visiting Universal Studios Hollywood with kids and want to minimise your wait times.

 I have been lucky enough to visit three Universal Studios parks, Universal Studios Japan and Universal Studios Singapore and now Hollywood.
 It’s fair to say I had a reasonable expectation of what it would be like.
 Being the very first Universal Studios Park I was excited to see where it all started.
 The park is over two levels, the Upper Lot and the Lower Lot.
 There is no denying it, the kids were most excited about the The Wizarding World of Harry Potter.
+There were even kids dressed in Slytherin Inspired Outfits taking the Harry Potter experience to the next step.
 I think most people head there first when visiting Universal Studios Hollywood with kids of that age.

 The entrance to Universal Studios Hollywood is located on the upper lot.
 This is the larger of the two lots and houses the huge Wizarding World of Harry Potter among other attractions.